AryaWiratama26/fastdc/README.md

   <img src="https://img.shields.io/pypi/dm/fastdc" alt="PyPI - Downloads" />
 </p>

-**FastDC** is a lightweight and powerful Python library designed to help you build Discord bots effortlessly.
-With built-in support for command handling, AI chat, bot training, and more, FastDC helps you go from idea to implementation in seconds.
+**FastDC** is a powerful, modular, and AI-integrated Discord bot framework that helps you build feature-rich Discord bots effortlessly.
+With built-in support for multiple AI providers, command handling, moderation tools, and more, FastDC helps you go from idea to implementation in seconds.

 ---